ARE THE COURTS CONTINUING TO FUNCTION?

 - You have had close contact (including caregiving) with anyone having been diagnosed with COVID-19 within the past 30 days.

 If you need a notary, those services can now be provided through video conferencing.
 Banks and post offices also provide notary services.
-The “look back” window for filing claims under the Child Victims Act has also been extended to August 14, 2021, and applicable statutes of limitations for filing other types of actions have been tolled through November 3, 2020.
+The “look back” window for filing claims under the Child Victims Act has also been extended to August 14, 2021, and applicable statutes of limitations for filing other types of actions were tolled through November 3, 2020.

 Courts in New York have a phased plan for returning to in-person operations that is separate from NYS’ reopening plan.
 Courts’ return to in-person operations are based on the judicial district in which the court is located, not the NYS reopening region.
 To find out which judicial districts are in which phases, visit this link: https://www.nycourts.gov/limited-filings.shtml.